 Finally, alignment is obviously a core of goal setting in the company.
-When you’re just one person or just three people, alignment comes very easy.
-Typically you all know what each other’s doing, you all can communicate with each other on a regular basis, the total number of things that are happening in the company when you’re very small is just not very high.
+When you're just one person or just three people, alignment comes very easy.
+Typically you all know what each other's doing, you all can communicate with each other on a regular basis, the total number of things that are happening in the company when you're very small is just not very high.
 So staying aligned is a very easy process at that point.
 People basically undervalue how important that alignment really is towards the success of the company.
 Later on when you have 50, 100, 150 people, alignment becomes a really big challenge.
-People all don’t know each other, departments haven’t necessarily connected with each other this week, or this month, even.
-So setting your goals in an aligned way allows you to make sure you aren’t splaying out the various people’s work into different directions, and are instead honing all of that focus towards one goal.
-If you actually think about a company mission’s, and then you broke that down into company-level goals, and then into team-level goals, and then individual-level goals, there’s this ‘nirvana’ of company alignment would be what every person in the company was doing, you could tie their work up through this graph towards the company’s mission.
-And if it wasn’t towards the company’s mission, you would then pull that person from whatever they were working on, and redirect them to something else.
-When we’re talking about alignment we want to make sure the company has set clear overall objectives, and that everybody’s work, either on the team-level or the individual-level has then tied back down to those objectives.
+People all don't know each other, departments haven't necessarily connected with each other this week, or this month, even.
+So setting your goals in an aligned way allows you to make sure you aren't splaying out the various people's work into different directions, and are instead honing all of that focus towards one goal.
+If you actually think about a company mission's, and then you broke that down into company-level goals, and then into team-level goals, and then individual-level goals, there's this "nirvana" of company alignment.
+You could tie every person's work up through this graph towards the company's mission.
+And if it wasn't towards the company's mission, you would then pull that person from whatever they were working on, and redirect them to something else.
+When we're talking about alignment we want to make sure the company has set clear overall objectives, and that everybody's work, either on the team-level or the individual-level has then tied back down to those objectives.

 Just to give a quick example, here's what you might see.
 You might see that the CEO has an objective to become the market leader, and they've set up a couple of key results of what that looks like.
 From a Product and Marketing perspectives you'll see objectives around launching an important new mobile app, or making sure we're delivering high quality level leads.
 And we have different ways to measure these things.
 Quickly, from here we'll get into what are some of the challenges of OKRs, and how do you cascade these OKRs and how do you get them to work not just at the company-level but at the team-level.
 Here's sort of the map of what it can look like, but we'll drill a little bit more about how that works throughout the whole company.